Salamanca ferry

 2025 MayLNG+battery

-The first five E-FLEXERs are powered by two MaK marine diesel engines (model M43C) with total power output 25,2 MW (33,800 hp).
-The propulsion system is by Caterpillar.
-Ships.
-The engines are "LNG-ready" (designed to be compatible with LNG fuel after some modifications) Four E-FLEXERs (ships 6th, 10th, 11th, 12th) are LNG-fueled by the original design.
+The first five E-FLEXERs are powered by two MaK marine diesel engines (model M43C) with total power output of 25.2 MW (33,800 hp).
+The propulsion system is supplied by Caterpillar.
+The engines are "LNG-ready" (designed to be compatible with LNG fuel after modifications).
+Four E-FLEXERs (ships 6, 10, 11, and 12) are LNG-fueled by original design.

 Stena E-FLEXERs are among the world's most energy-efficient passenger ships ever constructed.